 Portland is a Biophilic City

-The City of Portland has a well known reputation for its commitment and leadership to all things sustainable and green.
+The City of Portland is well known for its commitment and leadership to all things sustainable and green.
 Being the leadership city that has a real focus on growth management (with a regional Urban Growth Boundary), it is also a city and region committed to the protection and appreciation of nature for future generations.
 Portland is well known as having one of the highest parks per-capita acreage in the nation, including large natural areas such as Forest Park and the Oaks Bottom Wildlife Refuge.
 Portland is especially known for its pioneering work on green streets and other innovative approaches to natural storm water management which include bioswales, green roofs and reusing grey water which is some of what defines a Biophilic City.

 “Biophilic Cities are cities that contain abundant nature; they are cities that care about, seek to protect, restore and grow this nature, and that strive to foster deep connections and daily contact with the natural world.” –Timothy Beatley